SimonValentino/CowordleBot/README.md

 ## Which is better?

 Overall, I think my Wordle bot is faster because the Eldrow bot guesses words that are not in the answer list but still in the guess list.
-I haven't formally tested which is technically best but from experience it seems to me that mine is better.
 Also, using my bot allows words to be entered into Cowordle faster because extra time does have to be wasted waiting for the word to come up onto the Eldrow website.
-In terms of winning on Cowordle, mine definitely wins faster.
 Try out both and see for yourself.

 # Starting Words Analysis